-YES, if done correctly, you can pour new concrete right over existing concrete.
+The simple answer is YES, you can pour new concrete right over existing concrete.

-There's some things you have to take into consideration before you make your final decision though.
+But, there's some things you have to take into consideration before you make a final decision.

 If it's a solid piece of concrete, maybe some minor cracks and the surface is worn, ugly, or pitted, you can pour new concrete right over it.

-I suggest a minimum of 2" thick so you have to be able to accommodate the new slab height whether it's a floor, patio, driveway or walkway.
+I suggest pouring a minimum of 2" over the old concrete, so you have to be able to accommodate the new slab height whether it's a floor, patio, driveway or walkway.

 In the video below, I poured a new stamped concrete patio slab right over the old existing concrete.

 The old concrete was over 20 years old.
 It was originally poured in multiple sections so it had some seams that looked like cracks.